Top 5 Japanese restaurants in Bangkok

 If you are looking for an elegant but fun dining experience, Zuma is the place for you.
 Located at the St. Regis Hotel, this restaurant takes on izakaya-style dining, yet with a very sophisticated and elegant twist.
 They serve creative and innovative Japanese cuisine made with fresh ingredients.
 You can choose some exciting dishes from the sushi counter, the main kitchen, or the grill.
 Their signature dishes include the gindara saikyo misoyaki, a delicate black cod marinated in miso for 3 days and served wrapped in hoba leaf.
 The restaurant’s dining style provides something similar to a tapas-style since all dishes can be shared between friends.

 In addition to the truly superb food, don’t miss out on their unique signature cocktail called the “rhubarb.”
-This cocktail combines rhubarb-infused-sake and vodka that are chilled at -42°C along with passion fruit.
+This cocktail combines rhubarb-infused sake and vodka that is chilled at -42°C along with passion fruit.
 Zuma also boasts an excellent wine cellar, which has more than 1,500 bottles of fine wine, champagne, and of course, sake.

+To book a stay at the St. Regis Hotel, you can use our partner Agoda to choose this luxury hotel and many more that will elevate your dining experience.

 5. Jua Izakaya